sidonieB/DNA_barcoding_practicals/README.md

 # DNA_barcoding_practicals

-This directory contains fasta sequences to be queried against public DNA barcodes databases such as:
+This directory contains three *.txt files, each with one DNA sequence to be queried against public DNA barcodes databases such as:

 The core nucleotide database of the National Center for Biotechnology Information (NCBI): https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome
 or